Better change the running system — Into digitalization with courage

-By digital transformation, we understand the opportunity for new and better-developed infrastructures, types of production and business models which are within the value-added chain and part of the supply chain; for chances to win new customers and retain existing ones.
+By digital transformation, we understand the opportunity for new and better-developed infrastructures, types of production, and business models that are within the value-added chain and part of the supply chain; for chances to win new customers and retain existing ones.

 Digitization is a strategic topic that no company can escape from anymore.

-Anyone who decides to digitize services or products decides to examine their current “analogue” status critically and to think from scratch instead of merely making existing ones “digitally better”.
+Anyone who decides to digitize services or products decides to examine their current “analog” status critically and think from scratch instead of merely making existing ones “digitally better”.

 At the beginning of this process, the willingness to collaborate and to seek exchange is essential: Those who immure cannot communicate with the outside world.
 It is precisely this necessary step that is difficult to implement for established companies with protectionist policies.

 Often, companies that are venturing into digital transformation do not know where to start.

 We recommend concentrating on one area or a few processes first.
 These should then be assigned to “specialists” within the team, who will create space for experiments and ideas.
 This method often leads to the discovery of unforeseen potentials and individual abilities of team members, which should definitely be encouraged.
 Through the acquired knowledge, employees are given the chance to prepare for the effects of digitalization; to help shape and take (co-) responsibility for decisions.